Best Rugby League Challenge Cup Betting Sites for June 2023 in the UK

 Each match will display odds for the result (home win, away win, draw).
 Again these will move as things change (injuries, suspensions etc.) in the build up to the game.

 Generally, if you add up the percentage probability of each of the three possible outcomes you can determine whether the odds are good value.
 Naturally the three percentages should make 100, however, that would leave the bookie without profit.
-What is a fair margin varies from sport to sport, however in rugby league 115 and under is considered fair, while the bookies who offer the best rugby league odds usually average around 110 (90% payout).
+What is a fair margin varies from sport to sport, however in rugby league the bookies who offer the best odds usually average around 108-110 (90-92% payout).
 In most Challenge Cup matches, especially with the best Challenge Cup betting sites, you can find other markets to bet on such as exact score, try scorers, result at half time etc.

 Picks